zf4223v1ms7/nexus-sdk/docs/guides/setup.md

 - The second, after performing the X3DH handshake, sends the initial message to finalize the secure channel setup.

 {% hint style="info" %}
 Keep in mind that the `claim_pre_key` operation is subject to rate limiting.
 Additionally, it requires a small gas budget to be deposited into Nexus.
-You can do this using the `nexus gas add-budget` command.
+See `nexus gas add-budget` command.
 {% endhint %}

 ## (Optional) Access Devnet Sui Explorer